leonardlan/myTools/debug_checklist.md

 - Machine ran out of memory
 - No available license

+## Instance taking longer than others
+Try:
+1. Meld log with a normal instance
+2. ssh into machine and monitor process status
+3. Check if it's hanging on a specific frame
+4. Check output render and see which frames are not rendered

+Possible solutions:
+- Kill and restart the instance
+OR
+- Kill the job and submit another job rendering just the missing frame(s)

 ## Specific machine not working
 - Check if the machine is updated to pipeline tools
 - Try rebooting the machine: `ssh root@machine reboot`